 Problems with the numbers include:

-- These totals do not discriminate between coyotes that were actually causing the conflict and others removed during the attempts to catch the bad guys.
+- These totals do not discriminate between coyotes that were actually causing the conflict and others removed during trapping attempts.
 Because of the difficulties with identifying true ‘nuisance’ coyotes, control operators usually remove multiple coyotes to insure the troublesome coyote is removed.

 - These numbers also include general removal programs where coyotes are removed as a general protocol, rather than a response to problem animals.
 This would include airports and cities with a zero tolerance toward the presence of coyotes.